zcorpan/html-parser-book/manuscript/parser.md

 The parser has a *form element pointer*, which is set to the `form` element when handling a `form` start tag token (if it creates an element).
 This pointer is only reset to null when seeing an explicit `form` end tag, even if it is in the "wrong" place.

 The parser ignores a `form` start tag token if the *form element pointer* is not null.
-That is, nesting forms doesn’t work.
+That is, nesting forms doesn't work.

 ```html
 <form>